-How to Get Juncos to Visit Your Bird Feeder
+How to Get Dark-Eyed Juncos at Your Bird Feeder

-The end of summer is usually a bummer time for me, but the emergence of fall does bring a reliable and fun visitor to my bird feeders, Dark-Eyed Juncos.
+The end of summer is usually a bummer for me, but the emergence of fall brings a reliable and fun visitor to my bird feeders, Dark-Eyed Juncos.

 The Dark-Eyed Juncos range map across North America from Wikipedia.